- Insurance carriers that offer fully insured plans bring in big profits with 100% fixed-rate structured health insurance.

 Fixed vs. Variable Costs With Group Captive Insurance

-A group captive plan takes the opposite approach to fixed versus variable costs.
-Under group captive insurance, your costs are 15% fixed and 85% variable.
-This allows you to implement cost-saving measures throughout the year to better manage and reduce them.
+A self-insured group captive plan takes the opposite approach to fixed versus variable costs.
+Under self-funded group captive insurance, your costs are 15% fixed and 85% variable.
+This allows you to implement cost-saving measures throughout the year to better manage and optimize the savings of your self-funded health insurance plan.

-Fixed costs in a group captive plan cover:
+Fixed costs in a self-insured group captive plan cover:

 - Reinsurance/stop-loss protection